 The Center for Civic Design conducted testing sessions with non-English speakers using InVision prototypes the CDT design team built using vendor-provided (so, human) translations.
 Google Design’s published guidelines for typography across the character sets of multiple languages was helpful in guiding how we paired each translation to one of three CSS files crafted to enhance legibility.

 On April 23rd 2018 all 173 DMV offices began using the new application for all driver license and ID card customers, with all ~6,000 office agents trained and provided with the means to process those applications.
-The customer-facing application will go live on the DMV website in the months ahead, for customers to begin their new application, license upgrade, card update, or renewal journeys from home.
+The customer-facing application went live on the DMV website shortly thereafter.

-While the core requirement of our project was to simply deploy a paperless process that reflected AB1461’s “Opt-Out” requirements, the opportunity to transform what had been a tedious and frustration-filled experience for both customers and office workers into something much smoother, was significant.
+While the core requirement of our project was to simply deploy a paperless process that reflected AB1461’s “Opt-Out” requirement for voter registration (because who needs democracy?), the opportunity to transform what had been a tedious and frustration-filled experience for both customers and office workers into something much smoother, was significant.